 - improve their health

 Not too shabby, right?

-Gratitude is a way for people to appreciate what they have instead of always reaching for something new in the hopes it will make them happier, or thinking they can’t feel satisfied until every physical and material need is met.
+Gratitude is a way for people to writing letters of gratitude instead of always reaching for something new in the hopes it will make them happier, or thinking they can’t feel satisfied until every physical and material need is met.

 Gratitude helps people refocus on what they have instead of what they lack.
 And, although it may feel contrived at first, this mental state grows stronger with use and practice.

 Here are some ways on how to be grateful and cultivate gratitude.

 Keep a Gratitude Journal.

 Establish a daily practice in which you remind yourself of the gifts, benefits and good things you enjoy.